Interacting with SSGs and md via Flask

 I took the landing and services part from screwfast.

-Then the idea of the localhost:4321/property section, that it is filterable by tags - from astro-nomy.
+Then the idea of the localhost:4321/property section, that it is filterable by tags - from the astro-nomy theme.

 Together with this improved Instagram like gallery component, with load more, zoom in and arrow key navigation.